AlexZeitler/http.js/README.md

 ## Running the tests

-To run the tests, first start a Node.js server using the following command:

-    $ node server/app.js

 Before running the tests for the first time, you need to install the dependencies of the Node.js application.
 For that go to the `server` folder and run:

     $ npm install

+*Note: You need to do this only once.*

+To run the tests, first start a Node.js server using the following command:

+    $ node server/app.js

 Next, open a browser and redirect it to `http://localhost:3000`.